Representativeness heuristic: Base rate neglect and base rate fallacy

 The use of the representativeness heuristic will likely lead to violations of Bayes' Theorem:

 However, judgments by representativeness only look at the resemblance between the hypothesis and the data, thus inverse probabilities are equated:

 As can be seen, the base rate P(H) is ignored in this equation, leading to the base rate fallacy.
 A base rate is a phenomenon's basic rate of incidence.
 The base rate fallacy describes how people do not take the base rate of an event into account when solving probability problems.
 This was explicitly tested by Dawes, Mirels, Gold and Donahue (1993) who had people judge both the base rate of people who had a particular personality trait and the probability that a person who had a given personality trait had another one.
 For example, participants were asked how many people out of 100 answered true to the question "I am a conscientious person" and also, given that a person answered true to this question, how many would answer true to a different personality question.
 They found that participants equated inverse probabilities (e.g., $P(conscientious|neurotic)=P(neurotic|conscientious)$) even when it was obvious that they were not the same (the two questions were answered immediately after each other).

 A medical example is described by Axelsson.
-Say a doctor performs a test that is 99% accurate, and you test positive for the disease.
+Say a doctor performs a test that is 99% accurate, and the patient tests positive for the disease.
 However, the incidence of the disease is 1/10,000.
-Your actual risk of having the disease is 1%, because the population of healthy people is so much larger than the disease.
+The patient's actual risk of having the disease is 1%, because the population of healthy people is so much larger than the disease.
 This statistic often surprises people, due to the base rate fallacy, as many people do not take the basic incidence into account when judging probability.
 Research by Maya Bar-Hillel (1980) suggests that perceived relevancy of information is vital to base-rate neglect: base rates are only included in judgments if they seem equally relevant to the other information.